pauline-rugwevera/food-and-wine-quiz/README.md

 ## Future Features
-* In the future I would l like to have category of questions so that users can choose what level they would want to play
+* In the future I would l like to have category of questions so that users can choose what level and category they would want to play
 * I would like a feature to allow users to share their results with their loved ones on social media

 # Technologies